Gigia following a cat-friendly Rome itinerary

 Gigia’s Pro-Tips for a Roman Holiday

-• The “Orange Garden” (Giardino degli Aranci): Take your cat here in a carrier for sunset.
-It is one of the most beautiful views of Rome and is generally quieter than the Pincio terrace.
+The “Orange Garden” (Giardino degli Aranci): Take your cat here in a secure carrier for sunset.
+It is one of the most peaceful panoramic viewpoints in Rome.

 Ready for the Full Adventure?